mschilde/auto-label-merge-conflicts/README.md

 ## Purpose

-This action checks all open Pull Requests for merge conflicts and marks them with a label.
+This action checks all open Pull Requests for merge conflicts and marks them with a Github label.

 ![Github action in action](./demo.png)